 • To analyze data in Excel: Many teams rely on Excel for diving deep into issue data using formulas, pivot tables, and other powerful tools.
 This “Excel syndrome” saves you from learning new reporting software if you already have skilled analysts on board.

-• To analyze compliance with SLAs: Exporting data helps combine Excel’s analytical power with the ability to track issue transitions, enabling you to identify trends and evaluate how they impact your Service Level Agreements (SLAs).
+• Analyzing Complican with SLA’s: Exporting data can help you combine Excel’s analytical power, enabling you to track issue transitions, identify trends and evaluate how they impact your Service Level Agreements (SLAs).

-• For migration projects: When migrations happen, they can be complex and challenging.
-Exporting all your issue data in a straightforward way ensures you have everything you need without losing critical information during the transition.
+• For Migration Projects: When migrations happen, they can be complex and challenging.
+Exporting all your issue data straightforwardly ensures you have everything you need without losing critical information during the transition.

 Methods to perform a JIRA Export to Excel